ibm-cloud-docs/pattern-vpc-security/whitepaper.md

 #### Audit and regulatory and compliance monitoring
 {: #auditing-risk-regulatory}

-In some respects auditing and regulatory aspects and conmpliance monitoring are all related. {{site.data.keyword.Bluemix_notm}} has two main capabilities to aid in auditing: {{site.data.keyword.compliance_long}} and {{site.data.keyword.cloudaccesstraillong_notm}}, both of which were discussed earlier. {{site.data.keyword.compliance_long}} provides a wide range of compliance audit reports as to the overall state of a customer compliance as compared to various security frameworks, for example NIST 800-53, HIPPA, and so on. {{site.data.keyword.cloudaccesstrailshort}} provides an auditing function in that it tracks all IAM and API activities, as previously discussed.
+In some respects auditing and regulatory aspects and conmpliance monitoring are all related. {{site.data.keyword.Bluemix_notm}} has two main capabilities to aid in auditing: {{site.data.keyword.sysdigsecure_full_notm}} and {{site.data.keyword.cloudaccesstraillong_notm}}, both of which were discussed earlier. {{site.data.keyword.sysdigsecure_full_notm}} provides a wide range of compliance audit reports as to the overall state of a customer compliance as compared to various security frameworks, for example NIST 800-53, HIPPA, and so on. {{site.data.keyword.cloudaccesstrailshort}} provides an auditing function in that it tracks all IAM and API activities, as previously discussed.
 Auditors can use both of these audit functions.
 See the following if there is a need to understand {{site.data.keyword.Bluemix_notm}}'s underlying infrastructure compliance monitoring (typically referred to "below the line monitoring): [compliance monitoring](/docs/overview?topic=overview-compliance).

 Regulated workloads have specific compliance framework adherence requirements and regulatory aspects are subsumed to a certain degree in compliance monitoring and auditing.